AndreyKonovalenko/examinator/README.md

 If you familiar with Heroku you can deploy it on your Heroku account after installing it locally.
 Package.json file has "heroku-postbuild" script for Heroku deployment.

+First clone latest release branch version or you can try master)

 ```
 $ git clone https://github.com/AndreyKonovalenko/examinator.git